Y3S2/spm-backend/README.md

 # spm-backend

-This is the API gut hub repository for Hospital MS web application.
+This is the API git hub repository for Hospital MS web application.

 ## Contributors
 * IT20151874 - Madhushanka Waththaldeniya - [Madusanka-w](https://github.com/Madusanka-w)